Na Hyesŏk: Early life

-Na Hye-seok was born into the Naju Na clan (나주 나씨, 羅州 羅氏), an aristocratic family, in 1896 in Suwon as the fourth child to Na Gi-jeong and Lady Choi Si-ui.
-She was called Na Ah-ji (나아지, 羅兒只) and Na Myeong-sun (나명순, 羅明順) in her childhood.
-Hyeseok is the name given to her when she started attending Jin Myeong Girl's High School.
-Na Hyeseok demonstrated her artistic talent from an early age and graduated at the top of her class at Jin Myeong Girl's High School in 1913.
+Na Hye-sŏk was born on April 28, 1896, in Suwon, Joseon.
+She was the fourth child of father Na Gi-jeong and mother Choi Si-ui, and a member of the aristocratic Naju Na clan.
+Na demonstrated her artistic talent from an early age and graduated at the top of her class at Jinmyeong Girl's High School in 1913.

 Career

-As a young woman, Na Hyeseok was known for her high spirits and outspokenness, making it clear she wanted to be a painter and an intellectual, rejecting the traditional "Good Wife, Wise Mother" archetype.
-Her major written work, Kyonghui (경희), published in 1918, concerns a woman's self-discovery and her subsequent search for meaning in life as a "new woman;" it is the first feminist short story in Korean literature.
+As a young woman, Na was known for her high spirits and outspokenness, making it clear she wanted to be a painter and an intellectual, rejecting the traditional "Good Wife, Wise Mother" archetype.
+Her major written work, Kyonghui (경희), published in 1918, concerns a woman's self-discovery and her subsequent search for meaning in life as a "new woman."

-After her graduation from Jinmyeong Girls' High School in 1913, Na Hyeseok majored in Western oil painting at Tokyo Arts College.
+After her graduation from Jinmyeong Girls' High School in 1913, Na majored in Western oil painting at Tokyo Arts College for Women.
 As a student, Na wrote several essays critiquing the standard "good wife, good mother" Korean archetype, saying she wanted a career as an artist.
 In April 1915, Na became the main organizer of the Association of Korean Women Students in Japan.
 It was around this time that she fell in love with Choe Sung-gu, a student at Keio University and the then editor and publisher of the magazine Hakchigwang.
 The relationship between Na and Choe was highly publicized among Korean students in Japan, as was Na's close literary and personal association with Yi Gwangsu.
 In the spring of 1915, Na's father summoned her back home and pressured her to accept a marriage proposal from a well-established family.
 Na was able to escape this by accepting a teaching position in a primary school, according to her later account.
 After a year of teaching and saving money for tuition, Na returned to Tokyo toward the end of 1915 to resume her studies.
 In April 1916, however, Choe Sung-gu died of tuberculosis, and Na had to temporarily stop her studies while recovering from a mental breakdown.

 In 1919, she participated in the March 1st Movement against Japanese rule.
-She was jailed for this, and the lawyer hired by her family to represent her soon became her husband.
+She was jailed for this.